 • Attending departmental and university-wide events such as seminars and lectures

-• Attending on-campus and national conferences
+• Attending on-campus, regional, and national conferences

 • Presenting your work often for practice and visibility